 English Military force led by

 of the Horse),

-while he led them off into the safety of the nearby woods, where they tried to gain further shelter from the
+and he then led them off into the safety of the nearby woods, where they were

 down on them, killing a further